DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 338.2431.

-(c) Provide proof verifying that the applicant has been accepted into a postgraduate
+(c) Provide proof, as directed by the department, verifying that the applicant has been

-training program that satisfies the requirements under R 338.2421(2).
+accepted into a postgraduate training program that satisfies the requirements under R

 (4) Under section 17012(2) of the code, MCL 333.17012, an educational limited license

-is not renewable for more than 5 years.
+is renewable for not more than 5 years.

-History: 2016 AACS; 2021 AACS; 2023 MR 6, Eff.
-March 22, 2023.
+History: 2016 AACS; 2021 AACS; 2023 AACS; 2024 MR 6, Eff.
+March 19, 2024.

-R 338.2431 Examination; adoption; passing scores; limitation on attempts; time
+R 338.2431 Examination; adoption; passing scores; limitation on attempts.

 Rule 131.
 (1) The USMLE, developed and administered by the FSMB, is approved and